Heart of Africa: Gameplay

 The player obtains items by trading with or buying from the natives.
 This is accomplished simply by standing next to a native in a hut to learn what he or she will sell or trade.
 The player then stands over the commodity and buys it.
 Each city has one merchant who will buy and sell valuable commodities.
 Native chiefs can tell the player where to find valuables, if they are brought what they want.

 At various times throughout the game the player can become delirious.
 When this happens the joystick controls will respond in a random manner until the delirium has passed.
 To save a game the player must go into a pub in a port city.
 Up to ten games can be saved on a formatted disk.
 The game is won when the player finds the Lost Tomb of Pharaoh Ahnk Ahnk.
 A splash screen is shown and special music is played.
 The tomb is in a different (randomly generated) spot for each game.

 Reception

 Computer Gaming World in 1986 called the game "something which none of the participants will soon forget".
 It praised the graphics and ability to complete quests not related to the main story.
-In 1990 and surveys of pre-20th century strategy games the magazine gave the game two-plus stars out of five, however, describing it as an "arcade-like", non-historical, and less-successful sequel.
+In 1990 and surveys of pre-20th century strategy games the magazine gave the game two-plus stars out of five, calling it an "arcade-like", unhistorical and less successful sequel.
 Compute! noted that Heart of Africa only had one map, unlike its predecessor, but concluded that it "should excite anyone who found Seven Cities of Gold even remotely interesting".
+Ahoy! criticized the game for being too easy, as the tomb could be found by accident.